vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+three extras in there he was able to separate himself from a group because of the way he played

+> Q: what's the status of [[Alex Turcotte]]
+>
-three extras in there he was able to separate himself from a group because of the way he played uh turkey he obviously dealing with a concussion injury that uh that is sustained at the end of last year um and was on track doing well in the summer but then had a setback during the
+> A: uh turk he obviously dealing with a concussion injury that uh that he sustained at the end of last year um and was on track doing well in the summer but then had a setback during the